 50 Shadow Work Prompts To Help Healing and Self-Growth

 As hypnotherapists, we use hypnosis as a way of relaxing our client’s minds to allow them to access the thoughts and feelings that they have repressed.
 When our clients are in a trance state the barrier between the conscious and subconscious self is removed and we are allowed unique access into our client’s minds.
-Many people name this part the shadow self.
+Using this self-discovery journey to gain conscious knowledge of your shadow side can be powerful.

 When we start to understand this shadow self and what our clients have repressed or hidden inside themselves it becomes easier to target therapy at their problems.
-It also allows our clients to rationalize and understand why they are the way they are.
-With that knowledge, they can heal, take action for positive change, and move forward with a better understanding of themselves.
+It also allows our clients to rationalize and understand their negative thoughts and emotions and enables them to rationalise why they are the way they are.
+With that knowledge, they can heal their inner child, take action for positive change, and move forward with a better understanding of themselves.
 This can have a profoundly positive impact on their mental health.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.